Chuletas Adobado con salsa fresca de cebolla y cilantroPORK

 Mexican adobado is a spicy marinade used on meats and poultry before grilling.
 These thin pork chops cook in a minute over a hot grill, so tend them carefully.
 The fresh salsa of onion, cilantro and lime provides a crunchy and refreshing counterpoint to the spicy pork.
 Serve with rice, beans and fresh fruit salad.

-- To make marinade, remove stems from all dried chiles, shake out and discard seeds.
+- To make marinade, remove stems from all dried chiles (Anaheim and arbol), shake out and discard seeds.
 Place chiles in small saucepan with water just to cover.
 Bring to a boil, remove from heat and let stand for 20 minutes to soften.
 Drain.
 In small skillet toast the cumin seed over medium heat until lightly browned and fragrant, about 2-3 minutes.
-Place chiles, cumin seed, garlic, jalapeno, vinegar, oil and salt in blender container.
+Place chiles 9anaheim and arbol), cumin seed, garlic, jalapeno, vinegar, oil and salt in blender container.
 Puree until thick and smooth.

 - Grill chops directly over heat, or broil, until they are nicely browned on both sides, 2 minutes per side.
 To serve, arrange chops on serving platter, garnish with some of the relish and serve remaining relish on the side.